 Common Bond Fund Revenue Bond Program

 The Common Bond Fund Revenue Bond Program (CBF) is a loan fund for growing manufacturing companies.
 Most of the major manufacturing projects completed in Minneapolis since 1982 have been financed with tax-exempt or taxable revenue bonds issued through the CBF.
-Starting in 2004, the CBF has been expanded throughout all of Hennepin County through a joint partnership between the City of Minneapolis and the Hennepin County Housing and Redevelopment Authority (HRA).
 Local government agencies may issue tax-exempt or taxable revenue bonds on behalf of private borrowers to provide lower interest rates on long-term financing.
 Revenue bonds issued for industrial/manufacturing projects are generally tax-exempt; those for commercial projects are taxable.
 Projects can include land acquisition, new-facility construction, additions to existing facilities, purchase and renovation of existing structures and production equipment purchase.

 How does the Common Bond Revenue Bond Program work?